 2020 will bid adieu and 2021 will roll in.
 Many changes came to the travel industry after the coronavirus pandemic hit the travel industry so badly.
 The safety concern has risen among the traveler.
 Apart from the common travel-related issues that were important and now they are important too, I have included some special health safety tips.
 Many will be traveling this year to dream destinations.
 That’s why I thought to write a post about holiday travel safety tips for 2021.

-When the word “safety” comes to our mind, we think of only free from terrorists, crimes and we simply leave important issues like weather, political situation, travel agency, health facility, insurance, etc.
+When the word “safety” comes to our mind, we think of only free of terrorism, and crimes and we simply leave important issues like weather, political situation, travel agency, health facility, insurance, etc.

-1. COLLECT INFORMATION OF THE PLACE YOU ARE GOING TO VISIT
+1. COLLECT INFORMATION ABOUT THE PLACE YOU ARE GOING TO VISIT

 When you visit a new place, it is always better to research about the new place.
 Know about their culture, religions, and living styles.

-Read books, articles, watch videos, and gather as much as bits of knowledge you can gather.
+Read books, and articles, watch videos, and gather as much as bits of knowledge as you can gather.

 Planning everything before starting a trip reduces any hazards and increases safety.
 The plan should be noted on paper and write down the places you will visit on the trip.

 This will also help you to estimate the date of departing back to the homeland.
 If you join the places with a line, you can plan a beautiful round trip.